Myke Cole: Early life

 Cole is of Jewish heritage and grew up outside New York City where his father was a professor at New York City College.
-Cole attended undergrad at the University of Buffalo with fellow writer Peter V Brett.
+Cole completed his undergraduate education at the University of Buffalo where he was a classmate of fellow writer Peter V. Brett.
 He also holds a master's degree in Museum Studies.
 He's a former kendo and SCA fighter.

-His first career was in IT management for government agencies.
+His first career was working in IT management for government agencies.
 Following the attacks on 9/11 he pivoted into a career in intelligence.
-Working as a private contractor and then for the Defense Intelligence Agency he did three tours in Iraq.
+He first worked as a private contractor before joining the Defense Intelligence Agency in which he served three overseas tours in Iraq.
 This work earned him the Secretary of Defense Global War on Terrorism Medal and a Joint Service Commendation Medal.
-Following that work he took a position with the Office of Naval Intelligence.
+Cole subsequently took a position with the Office of Naval Intelligence.
 Later on, he was commissioned in the US Coast Guard Reserve and served as a Lieutenant in New York City where he worked law enforcement and search-and-rescue boat operations.
 His work with the Coast Guard included working as a responder to Deepwater Horizon Oil Spill and Hurricane Irene.
 Cole later worked with the NYPD as part of a defensive cyber unit focused on protecting the department from hackers.